firebase/friendlyeats-web/steps/index.lab.md

 git clone https://github.com/firebase/friendlyeats-web
 ```

 The sample code should have been cloned into the 📁`friendlyeats-web` directory.
-From now on, make sure to run all your command lines from this directory:
+From now on, make sure to run all your commands from this directory:

 ```console
 cd friendlyeats-web